danielefriolo/ledgerMPC/README.md

 The MPC toolkit prototype for ledger interaction has been developed by the University of Salerno (UNISA) crypto group.

 The toolkit has been successfully tested with [MPyC](https://github.com/lschoe/) and [EMP-ag2PC libraries](https://github.com/emp-toolkit/emp-ag2pc).
-It can be currently run using Ehtereum, Hyperledger Fabric, and a local dummy ledger simulator usefol for quick tests.
+It can be currently run using Ehtereum, Hyperledger Fabric, and a local dummy ledger simulator useful for quick tests.
 In addition to the above two libraries, we have successfully tested the toolkit using an implmentation of a coin-tossing protocol secure against dishonest majority.
 When using Ethereum one can exploit the possibility of quick protocol execution (without any block confirmation) as discussed in [https://eprint.iacr.org/2019/891.pdf].